instill-ai/console/README.md

 ## CI/CD

-Please refer to the [CICD document](/docs/cicd.md) for more details.
+Please refer to the [CI/CD document](/docs/cicd.md) for more details.

 ## How to add templates into instill-ai